 Examples: tires, fenders, hubcaps, seats, hood ornaments or license plates, attached non-motorised trailers buoyancy or by the dynamic action of the air against its surfaces.
 Excludes hang gliders.
 Examples: 2 seater aircraft, helicopter, ultra light aircraft or hot air Balloon

-Aircraft Any structure used for navigation in the air that is supported by its own
+Aircraft Any structure used for navigation in the air that is supported by its own by human power.
+Examples: 10 speed bicycle or tricycle

 Bicycle